Good and Bad Passwords How-To

 Guessing defined

-Guessing is an interactive or automated attempt to logon at a
+Guessing is an interactive or automated attempt to log into a

 to pick easy to remember passwords which will often be as short